Definitions

 About

-The character 芃 (péng) is a phono-semantic compound with the grass radical 艹 (cǎo) on top, indicating its connection to plants, and 凡 (fán) below, providing the pronunciation.
-Etymologically, it was created to describe lush, vigorous vegetation.
-This meaning is well-established in classical texts like the Book of Songs (Shijing), where it vividly depicts thriving crops or flourishing grasslands.
-While its core sense of verdant growth has remained consistent, 芃 is now chiefly found in classical literature, poetic language, or as a personal name conveying vitality, rather than in everyday modern Chinese.
+(péng) is a phono-semantic compound with the grass radical (cǎo) on top indicating a plant, and (fán) below giving the sound.
+Originally describing the lush, vigorous growth of vegetation, it appears in classical poetry such as the Book of Songs to depict thriving crops or grasslands.
+Its meaning has remained consistent, but today is mainly found in classical literature, poetry, or personal names conveying vitality, rather than as a common adjective in modern Chinese.

 Etymology Hide